 Pinching the small stickers from the sheet required precise fine motor dexterity.
 Using a tip-to-tip grasp to peel the sticker from the sheet was necessary because the stickers were so small.
 A tip-to-tip grasp occurs when the ends of the pointer finger and thumb are used to pick up very small items.
 Think about picking up a needle from a table surface.
 This can be a very difficult and advanced fine motor skill for some!

-on our snowmen.
 Picking up the glitter and sprinkling activates the small muscles of the hands~ the intrinsic muscles.
 These are the muscles that allow for strength in the arches of the hands and are very important for endurance in coloring and writing with a pencil.
 The glitter stuck on the paint and made very sparkly snowmen!

 To finish the project, peel the reinforcement stickers away and you’ll find a snowman.
 Be sure to peel away the reinforcement labels away while the paint is still wet, otherwise it will be difficult to pull them away.

 Want more ways to boost fine motor skills with a snowman theme or winter theme?
 The Winter Fine Motor Kit is on sale now!

 This print-and-go winter fine motor kit includes no-prep fine motor activities to help kids develop functional grasp, dexterity, strength, and endurance.
 Use fun, winter-themed, fine motor activities so you can help children develop strong fine motor skills in a digital world.

 More than ever, kids need the tools to help them build essential fine motor skills so they develop strong and dexterous hands so they can learn, hold & write with a pencil, and play.